 Manufacturing is all about efficiency.
-Using connected devices and machine learning, manufacturers can now create efficiencies to make better products and be first to market.
+Using connected devices, internet of things (IoT), predictive analytics and machine learning, manufacturers organizations can now leverage big data in manufacturing to create efficiencies and be first to market with better products while reducing costs and improving customer satisfaction to make better products and be first to market.

 Manufacturers want to minimize the inventory that they keep on hand and prefer just-in-time delivery of raw materials.
 On the other hand, stock-outs can cause harmful production delays.
-Sensors and RFID tags reduce the cost of capturing supply chain data, but this creates a large, ongoing flow of data.
+Sensors, and RFID tags and IoT in manufacturing reduce the cost of capturing supply chain data, but this creates a large, ongoing flow of data.
 Hadoop can store this unstructured data at a relatively low cost.
 That means that manufacturers have more visibility into the history of their supply chains and they are able to see large patterns that might be invisible in only a few months of data.
 This intelligence can give manufacturers greater lead-time to adjust to supply chain disruptions.
-It also allows them to reduce supply chain costs and improve margins on the finished product.
+It also allows them the connected factory to reduce supply chain costs and improve margins on the finished product.

 High-tech manufacturers use sensors to capture data at critical steps in the manufacturing process.
 This data is useful at the time of manufacture, to detect problems while they are occurring.
 However, some subtle problems—the “unknown unknowns”—may not be detected at time of manufacture.
 Nevertheless, those may lead to higher rates of malfunction after the product is purchased.
 When a product is returned with problems, the manufacturer can do forensic tests on the product and combine the forensic data with the original sensor data from when the product was manufactured.
-This added visibility, across a large number of products, helps the manufacturer improve the process and product to levels not possible in a data-scarce environment.
+This big data in manufacturing adds added visibility, across a large number of products, helps the manufacturer improve the process and products to levels not possible in a data-scarce environment.

 Today’s manufacturing workflows involve sophisticated machines coordinated across pre-defined, precise steps.
 One machine malfunction can stop the production line.
 Premature maintenance has a cost; there is an optimal schedule for maintenance and repairs: not too early, not too late.
 Machine learning algorithms can compare maintenance events and machine data for each piece of equipment to its history of malfunctions.
 These algorithms can derive optimal maintenance schedules, based on real-time information and historical data.
-This can help maximize equipment utilization, minimize P&E expense, and avoid surprise work stoppages.
+This The use of manufacturing predictive analytics can help maximize equipment utilization, minimize P&E expense, and avoid surprise work stoppages.